onlyjazz/flask-docs/docs/epro.md

 ##Welcome Email and SMS
 When subject has been created the patient gets a welcome email and SMS with PRO link.

-He/She is invited entering and fill his/her diary.
+The patient is invited to enter their diary.

-If patient forgets his password [site role user](./manage_users.md#profile) (like CRC or PI) can go to [subject's profile](./manage_subjects.md#actions) page and send him Welcome back/Reset password email.
+If patient forgets their password [site role user](./manage_users.md#profile) (CRC or PI) can go to [subject's profile](./manage_subjects.md#actions) page and send them a Welcome Back- Reset password email.

 ![Screenshot](img/epro/subject_actions.PNG)

-Patient will get a welcome email again.
+Patient will get another welcome email.

 ![Screenshot](img/epro/inbox_email_invite.PNG)

 ##Subject invited
-When patient gets a welcome emil/SMS
+When patient gets a welcome email/SMS

 ![Screenshot](img/epro/welcome_back.PNG)

-He/she should click on the link.
+They should click on the link.

 ![Screenshot](img/epro/subject_invite.PNG)

-The patient is invited to login with his Google account OR to choose a password.
+The patient is invited to login with their Google account OR to choose a password.

 ![Screenshot](img/epro/login_google_account.PNG)